snowdrop/k8s-infra/kubernetes/README.md

 ### Cause

-The `~/.kube/config` does not content the client-certificate-data and client-key-data updated after renewing the certificate.
+The `~/.kube/config` does not contain the client-certificate-data and client-key-data updated after renewing the certificate.

 ### Solution